hardin47/website/Math150/_book/02-ttest.md

 ### Surgery Timing {-}
 The study, "Operation Timing and 30-Day Mortality After Elective General Surgery", tested the hypotheses that the risk of 30-day mortality associated with elective general surgery: 1) increases from morning to evening throughout the routine workday; 2) increases from Monday to Friday through the workweek; and 3) is more frequent in July and August than during other months of the year.
 As a presumed negative control, the investigators also evaluated mortality as a function of the phase of the moon.
 Secondarily, they evaluated these hypotheses as they pertain to a composite in-hospital morbidity endpoint.

 The related data set contains 32,001 elective general surgical patients.
-Age, gender, race, BMI, several comorbidities, several surgical risk indices, the surgical timing predictors (hour, day of week, month,moon phase) and the outcomes (30-day mortality and in-hosptial complication) are provided.
+Age, gender, race, BMI, several comorbidities, several surgical risk indices, the surgical timing predictors (hour, day of week, month,moon phase) and the outcomes (30-day mortality and in-hospital complication) are provided.
 The dataset is cleaned and complete (no missing data except for BMI).
 There are no outliers or data problems.
 The data are from [@Sessler2011]

-Note that in the example, mortality rates are compared for patients electing to have surgery in July vs August.
-We'd like to compare the average age of the participants from the July group to the August group.
-Even if the mortality difference is significant, we can't conclude causation because it was an observational study.
-However, the more similar the groups are based on clinical variables, the more likely any differences in mortality are due to timing.
-How different are the groups based on clinical variables?
+Note that in the example, mortality rates are compared for patients electing to have surgery in July August vs. other months of the year.
+We'd like to compare the average age of the participants from the July and August groups as compared to the rest of the year.
+Even if the mortality difference is significant, we can't conclude causation (of the treatment) because it was an observational study.
+However, the more similar the groups are based on clinical variables (e.g., age), the more likely any differences in mortality are due to timing (i.e., the treatment).
+Let's start by asking: how different are the groups based on clinical variables, here we assess age?

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>(\#tab:unnamed-chunk-2)Varibles associated with the surgery data.</caption>